killthekitten/kirshatrov-com/_posts/2022-02-02-dbaas-ecosystem.md

 RDS' pricing is close to Heroku in the order of magnitude, which means that AWS has a similar (if not larger) margin because they own the hardware and the internal price of EC2 must be even lower.
 And if as a cloud provider you can estimate that a typical lifetime of a database is at least couple years, and get an instance reservation and pay upfront, then you can another 60% discount on AWS.

+In another words, this is a rough illustration of the actual cost of a database managed for you by Heroku or AWS.
+In most cases, that cost is well worth it because you save on not having to hire DBAs who'd manage, backup (!) and run your DBs.
+But on another side, you can see how money is made there.

-Like many cloud offerings built on top of Compute, DBaaS is a highly marginal business that players are interested in getting into.
+Like many cloud offerings built on top of Compute, **DBaaS is a highly marginal business** that players are interested in getting into.

 ## Demand for scalable databases